cavvia/Flowprint/README.md

 * The network will then try to load a shortest path description file.
 You can produce this using [iGraph][igraph].
 This is a tab delimited (TSV) file of the form:

 	[PATH1]\t[PATH2]\t[PATH3]

 Where each path is a comma delimited list of node IDs.
 The file describes a matrix Tij where each entry describes the shortest path from node i to node j.
+New rows in the matrix are delimited by a newline.

 * Flowprint will search for your shortest paths file in the 'dat' subfolder, with naming convention MyNetworkName_shortest_paths.rdat